 Those who have previously earned a degree in any field or those who prefer to take only the focused coursework on paralegal studies may find that a certificate program provides what they need.
 Certificate programs can vary widely in rigor and amount of coursework required.
 Post-baccalaureate certificates assist those who have already completed a bachelor’s degree in supplementing their education with specialized paralegal coursework.
 Upon completion, graduates receive a certificate of completion and become certificated paralegals.

 Earning national certification to become certified paralegals is a way for paralegals to demonstrate proficiency and commitment to continued education within the paralegal profession.
 In order to sit for a national certification exam, paralegals must meet requirements for education, work experience or a combination of the two.
-Requirements for the national exams differ between the three national paralegal organizations and can be found here.
+Requirements for the national exams differ between the three national paralegal organizations.